Marketing with Advanced Practice - MSc

 Foundations in Management (20 credits)

-All business activities occur within an organisational context, and all organisations require effective and efficient management.
-Organisations are highly complex and dynamic goals led open social systems, comprised of numerous interdependent and inter-related variables.
 This module introduces students to the subject of management, organisational structures and strategy.
 Students will develop a critical knowledge and understanding of the structural configurations, which organisations can assume, and the environmental and strategic factors, which influence this structure.
 Students will explore management's role within organisations, as well as how managers can grow successful business within today global business environment.

 Marketing Management (20 credits)